 Navigate to the Administration module and click Workers.

-+ Add Additional Worker: For the second and more workers, click + New Worker, and then click New Event Driven Worker.
++ Add Additional Worker: To create more Workers after the first one, click + New Worker, and then click New Event Driven Worker.

 From the Create New Worker drop-down, click Artifactory to see available Artifactory Workers.